radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 To create content objects:

 1. Navigate to Control Panel > Setup > Directory Namespace > Namespace Design and select the node in the tree where you want to create a content below.
-This node must be a Label or Container type.
+This node type must be a Label or Container, or you can mount a content level directly at a Root Naming Context.

 1. Use the **+NEW LEVEL** menu and select content.
 1. Select the data source from the drop-down list.
 If you don't have a data source defined, use the [Data Catalog](../data-sources/data-sources) to define it.